 Leaving no clues is easy too.
 Either they prevent that they are seen, or they prevent that the person who sees them, never breathes a word again.
 Larry doesn’t mind to get his hands dirty.
 Murder is the next best step.
 No, death is.
 He corrects himself and smiles at the darkness nodding approvingly.

 They read the guidance system to locate lonely rovers, their favored prey, never twice on the same road.
 Nobody expects an ambulance to be a trap.
 Larry adds just one delicate compound, to create trust.
 The darkness licks its lips.
 A woman, a paramedic flags the rovers down, begs for help.
 Everybody slows down.
 Circumstances bloom into opportunity.
 Larry and Terry hide behind the ambulance doors, modified tasers fired up.

-Everybody stops, everybody gets out, and wants to help.
+Everybody stops, everybody gets out and wants to help.
 Kindness doesn’t save them, nothing does.
 Larry has no mercy and no pity at all.
 Altruism is a curse, that needs stamping out.
 That’s when they get it.
-That’s when pay dearly.
+That’s when they pay dearly.

 Larry knows about the different coatings of the vast emptiness protruding into every human.
 Empty.
 Inside.

 The negative space challenges the fantasy and the nightmares of all who belong to the oblivious world of positive space.
 Larry smiles at the idea.
 This piece of secret knowledge he keeps to himself.
-With the effortless beauty of a predator it prowl around the pools of life.
+With the effortless beauty of a predator, it prowls around the pools of life.
 Yes, the emptiness nests inside all living beings.